-On July 1, 2019, in connection with the AdParlor Acquisition (as further discussed in Note 13, Business acquisitions), the Company issued a promissory note (the "Note Payable") in the principal amount of \$2,350, net of discount of \$150 from imputing interest on the non-interest bearing note using a 4.28% rate.
+On July 1, 2019, in connection with the AdParlor Acquisition, the Company issued a promissory note (the "Note Payable") in the principal amount of \$2,350, net of discount of \$150 from imputing interest on the non-interest bearing note using a 4.28% rate.
 The promissory note is guaranteed by the Company's subsidiary, Fluent, LLC, will not accrue interest except in the case of default, is payable in two equal installments on the first and second anniversaries of the date of closing of the acquisition and is subject to setoff in respect of certain indemnity and other matters.
-The first installment payment of \$1,250 was made on July 1, 2020, using cash on hand.
-As of December 31, 2020, the Note Payable had a principal balance of \$1,250.
+The first installment payment of \$1,250 was made on July 1, 2020, and the second installment payment of \$1,250 was made on July 1, 2021, in each case using cash on hand.